LaboratoireMecaniqueLille/crappy/docs/source/developers.rst

 CameraConfig window
 """""""""""""""""""

-During the :meth:`~crappy.blocks.Camera.prepare` method of the Camera Block (or one of its children), the user can choose to enable the display of a :class:`~crappy.tool.camera_config.CameraConfig` window.
-This interactive `tkinter` based GUI allows to visualize the images acquired by the :class:`~crappy.camera.Camera` object, and to interactively adjust the settings available for the Camera.
-All the code managing the configuration GUI is stored in the :mod:`crappy.tool.camera_config` submodule of Crappy.
-There, children of CameraConfig are defined to handle the specific needs of each child of the Camera Block.
-Also, helper classes are stored in separate files.
-The base CameraConfig is quite complex on its own, with a number of variables, bindings and traces that generate a feature-rich GUI.
-It even manages a parallel process (:class:`~crappy.tool.camera_config.config_tools.HistogramProcess`) in which a histogram of the acquired images is calculated in real-time.
+Both image architectures can use a :class:`~crappy.tool.camera_config.CameraConfig` window.
+This interactive `tkinter` based GUI allows the user to visualize images acquired by a :class:`~crappy.camera.Camera` object and adjust its settings.
+All the code managing the GUI is stored in :mod:`crappy.tool.camera_config`, where specialized CameraConfig children and their helper classes are defined.
+The base CameraConfig contains the variables, bindings, and traces required for a feature-rich interface.
+It even manages a parallel :class:`~crappy.tool.camera_config.config_tools.HistogramProcess` that calculates an image histogram in real time.

+In the VisionBlock architecture, :class:`~crappy.blocks.vision.CameraSource` owns the Camera and runs the configuration windows.
+A downstream processor can override :meth:`~crappy.blocks.vision.VisionBlock.request_config` to describe the specialized configurator and arguments that it needs.
+Before the Block processes start, :meth:`~crappy.blocks.Block.prepare_all` uses the ImageLink graph to copy this request to the source and consumer and gives each copy one end of a one-way Pipe.
+CameraSource runs accepted requests sequentially and sends each resulting tuple back to its requester.
+Required requests must be answered, optional requests may receive :obj:`None`.
+The processor calls :meth:`~crappy.blocks.vision.VisionBlock.recv_configs` during preparation and creates its image-processing helpers from the explicit result.

-The base Camera Block owns the configuration workflow, while its collaborators own their domain-specific state.
+In the all-in-one architecture, the base Camera Block instead owns the entire configuration workflow.
 A Camera child selects the appropriate CameraConfig and creates its processing :class:`~crappy.blocks.camera_processes.CameraProcess`.
-After the config window closes, :meth:`crappy.tool.camera_config.CameraConfig.get_config` returns either :obj:`None` or a tuple of processing-specific values.
+After the window closes, :meth:`crappy.tool.camera_config.CameraConfig.get_config` returns either :obj:`None` or a tuple of processing-specific values.
 The Camera Block unpacks that tuple into